i18next/react-i18next-gitbook/legacy-v9/serverside-rendering.md

 The usage of the `reactI18nextModule` for holding the i18n instance is not a valid option \(the instance would be set globally\).
 Always use the I18nextProvider like done in the samples above.
 {% endhint %}

-For futher information see this [issue](https://github.com/i18next/react-i18next/issues/375).
+For further information see this [issue](https://github.com/i18next/react-i18next/issues/375).

 ## Pass language and translations down to client

-Both the [i18nextProvider](i18nextprovider.md) and [translate hoc]() allows to pass in `initialI18nStore` and `initialLanguage`.
+Both the [i18nextProvider](i18nextprovider.md) and [translate hoc]() allow to pass in `initialI18nStore` and `initialLanguage`.
 By doing so the translations won't be loaded and initial clientside render will avoid any flickering or rerender by checksum mismatch.

 For details check the docs of those components or **have a look at the examples above**.